Home

 From idea to object.
 Kiln gives agents multiple paths to turn a thought into a physical part:

 • Text-to-3D generation.
 Describe what you need in plain language.
 Kiln routes to the best generation backend -- Gemini Deep Think for precise parametric geometry via OpenSCAD, Meshy, Tripo3D, or Stability AI for organic shapes.
-An OpenSCAD parametric catalog with 14 component types lets agents compose complex assemblies from proven primitives.

 • Sketch-to-3D generation.
 Draw it on a napkin.
 Gemini Deep Think interprets rough sketches and converts them into precise, printable geometry.